HughxDev/metrolist/DEVNOTES.md

 ## Integrate with Housing/Development API

-- Settle on naming: Development vs Housing vs Homes
+- Might be a question for Amy, but we need to settle on naming: developments vs homes vs something else.
+  On the frontend I called them “homes” because apparently some “developments” aren’t actually developments.
 - Prefer units nested under homes vs. flat object
 - Prefer unquoted non-string values, to parse as int/bool automatically
-- Prefer ID-like casing (and abbreviation if widely used) for all non-titular values.
+- Prefer “ID style” (camelCase, abbreviations if common) for all non-title values.
 This makes a distinction between the data layer and the language layer, which makes branching and translation efforts cleaner.
 Although sentence-case identifiers aren’t impossible, they feel off.
-So instead of:
+I.e. instead of:
   ```json
   {
     "type": "Rent",